If you are a diver that feels the cold, or if you just want to dive in the clear waters of winter, a perfect fitting drysuit is essential!

 The Dive Doctor offers a full range of drysuits by leading manufacturers including:

 Click on the brands above for more details.

 Dive Doctor specialises in the repair of all brands of drysuits, sailing jackets and kayak jackets.
 We offer a top quality, cost-effective repair and alteration service to all brands and types of wetsuits including triathlon, surfing, freediving, spearfishing and diving suits.
 We can also alter or modify any brand of wetsuit to provide a better fit for you.
 If you have a drysuit that is “not dry”, give us a call we can replace zips, boots, seals and also repair leaks.

-If you have a wetsuit or drysuit in need of repair please click on the repair form and send it with the suit.
+If you have a drysuit in need of repair please click on the repair form and send it with the suit.
 We will be in contact with you to discuss the options.

 All about Drysuits:

 Commercial divers, the military and technical divers have been using drysuits for many years and the information below will give you details on the options available: